 Education Policy Studies Laboratory.
-Located within the College of Education, the Education Policy Studies Laboratory (EPSL) conducts and coordinates original research in areas such as student performance standards, assessment, curriculum, and commercialism in schools.
-EPSL disseminates its analyses and reports to policy makers and educators and also concentrates on providing the public with readable accounts of research.
+Located within the College of Education, the Education Policy Studies Laboratory (EPSL) conducts and coordinates original research in areas such as student performance standards, assessment, commercialism in schools, curriculum, and language policy issues.
+EPSL disseminates its analyses and reports to policy makers, educators, media, and the public.
+It provides high-quality research through three specialized units-the Commercialism in Education Research Unit, the Education Policy Research Unit, and the Language Policy Research Unit; an initiative-the Arizona Education Policy Initiative; and an online, peer-reviewed, academic journal-the Education Policy Analysis Archives.

-EPSL houses two research units-the Commercialism in Education Research Unit (CERU), which is the only national academic research center dedicated to schoolhouse commercialism; and the Education Policy Research Unit (EPRU), which conducts original research and facilitates implementation of educational innovations.

-For more information, contact Alex Molnar, director and professor of Educational Leadership and Policy Studies, EDB L1-01, call 480/965-1886, or access the laboratory's Web site at asu.edu/educ/epsl.
+For more information, visit EDB L1-01, call 480/965-1886, or access the lab's Web site at asu.edu/educ/epsl.

 Office of Professional Field Experiences.
-Part of the Office of Student Services, the Office of Professional Field Experiences places all teacher preparation students in public schools and similar institutions for internships and student teaching.
+Part of the Division of Curriculum and Instruction, the Office of Professional Field Experiences places all teacher preparation students in public schools and similar institutions for internships and student teaching.
 This office monitors students' progress in their field experiences, provides assistance for pre-service teachers who need intervention to improve performance, sponsors courses for mentor teachers, and conducts research on student teacher performance in the field.
 For more information, call 480/965-6255, or access the Web site at coe.asu.edu/pfe.

 Office of Student Services.
 The Office of Student Services (OSS) is committed to providing a quality, service-oriented environment to promote the development and growth of the education community.
 The OSS assists undergraduate and postbaccalaureate students interested in entering and completing a teacher preparation program.
-Services offered by the OSS include: high school outreach and recruitment, community college articulation and recruitment, a living and learning community in Manzanita Hall, academic advising, Initial Teacher Certification professional program admissions and retention, scholarships and financial aid, teacher placement, and certification assistance.
-Students should contact the OSS with questions regarding Declaration of Graduation, program agreements, student petitions, and the Arizona Educators Proficiency Assessment (AEPA) exam
+Services offered by the OSS include high school outreach and recruitment, community college articulation and recruitment, a living and learning community in Manzanita Hall, academic advising, Initial Teacher Certification professional program admissions and retention, scholarships and financial aid, teacher placement, and certification assistance.
+Students should contact the OSS with questions regarding Declaration of Graduation, program agreements, student petitions, and the Arizona Educators Proficiency Assessment (AEPA) exam.